Trolleybuses in Coimbra

+The Coimbra trolleybus system (Rede de Tróleis de Coimbra) formed part of the public transport network in the city of Coimbra, Portugal.
+Opened in 1947, it supplemented, and then eventually replaced, the Coimbra tramway network.
+Service was suspended in March 2021 because of road construction, and officials stated that the suspension was temporary, but in late 2022 the mayor indicated that any resumption of trolleybus service would not occur until after completion of construction of a new Bus Rapid Transit line (to be called Metro Mondego), around late 2024.
+However, in July 2024, the city council voted not to resume service – to make the suspension a permanent closure – albeit with a proposal floated for a future tourist trolleybus operation along the banks of the Mondego River, without further detail given.

 History

 Trolleybus service was inaugurated in Coimbra on 16 August 1947 with two Saurer 3TP trolleybuses.
 The original operator was Serviços Municipalizados de Coimbra (SMC), a municipal authority that had operated the city's tram system since 1920 and also managed the provision of water and gas.

 Initially, the trolleybus system only partially replaced Coimbra's tramway network, but after several decades of concurrent operations the latter was closed, in January 1980.

 Until 1959, the Coimbra trolleybus system was the only one in Portugal.
-Since the closure of the Porto system in 1997, that has again been the case.
+After the closure of the Porto system in 1997, that was again the case.

 With effect from 1 January 1985, SMC's responsibility for water and sanitation services was moved to a new, separate authority, and the now transport-only authority was renamed Serviços Municipalizados de Transportes Urbanos de Coimbra (SMTUC).
 Six trolleybus routes were in operation in 1988 (1, 3–6, and 8).

-Since March 2021, all trolleybus service has been temporarily suspended, initially because of road works and later because of disruptions caused by construction of a Bus Rapid Transit line (named Metro Mondego).
+In March 2021, all trolleybus service was suspended, initially because of road works and later because of disruptions caused by construction of a Bus Rapid Transit line (named Metro Mondego).
+The suspension was originally intended to be temporary, but in July 2024 the city council voted to make it permanent.

 Lines

-The system currently has two lines, 4 and 103.
-Although currently suspended (operate by motorbuses), their overhead wiring is being kept intact except for short sections affected by the BRT construction, as both routes are expected to resume after the latter is completed.
+In its last years, the system had two lines, 4 and 103.
+Although suspended (operated by motorbuses) since 2021, their overhead wiring was being kept intact except for short sections affected by the BRT construction, as both routes were expected to resume after the latter is completed.
+However, the temporary suspension was made permanent in July 2024.